openwisp/ansible-openwisp2-imagegenerator/README.md

 How to add files that will be added to all organizations: put them in a dir called "files/" in your playbook directory.

-How to add files for specific organizations
+How to add files for specific organizations - this means that during this step it is possible to overwrite any file generated previously.

 Params
 ------